By Wif Stenger, February 2013, updated July 2013

 A hundred years later, that tradition is most elegantly personified by Tango-orkesteri Unto.
 The ensemble is composed of six seasoned professionals from different fields of music, each with a list of credits as long as the Esplanade.
-A pair of concerts in the US in February 2013 (at Nordic Cool 2013 in Washington DC and at Scandinavia House in New York) formed an early celebration of the band’s 15th anniversary in May.
+A pair of concerts in the US in February 2013 (at Nordic Cool 2013 in Washington DC and at Scandinavia House in New York) formed an early celebration of the band’s 15th anniversary, which fell in May 2013.

 “Is it really 15 years?
 Wow!” says vivacious vocalist Pirjo Aittomäki over coffee at the Helsinki Music Centre café.
 “I remember that first concert, at Expo ’98 in Lisbon.
 Afterwards a Portuguese guy came up to me and said that this was the most romantic music he’d ever heard.”

 Since then, the band has wowed audiences all over Europe.
 The British label ARC Music has released two albums by the group, with a third to be recorded this summer.
 Now Unto has new territory in its sights, playing its first American concerts.

 The New World is familiar to the ensemble’s soft-spoken pianist and arranger, Timo Alakotila, a teacher at the Sibelius Academy.
 He has toured the US with folk bands JPP and Troka, which also included Unto’s violinist Mauno Järvelä and accordionist Johanna Juhola respectively.
 Just a couple of weeks before Unto’s debut, a nervous Troka appeared on Garrison Keillor’s legendary Minnesota-based radio show A Prairie Home Companion.